 We’ve all had moments in our lives when we have experienced something that has shaken us to the core and shifted our very perception of the world.
 For example, becoming aware that there was an opposite sex, getting your drivers’ license or your first pair of platform shoes.
 Suddenly a door opened that expanded your options and gave you a brand new vocabulary you hadn’t had in the moments prior.
 This is how it was for me when I saw my first Skinny Plank.

 I know you’re thinking I need to get out more, and maybe I do.
 But a real sea change in floor covering is hard to achieve.
 People walk on this stuff and it needs to look good and wear well.
 Gimmicks quickly become tiresome, historical footnotes (pun intended).
-Skinny planks are a legitimately new medium that allows designers to create a whole new geometry to quietly support architectural expression, or embody expression themselves.
-In the Interface system, Skinny Planks can be used with the full range of Square Carpet Tiles.
+Skinny planks are a legitimately new medium that allows designers to create a whole new geometry that quietly support architectural expression, or embody expression themselves.

 The most effective buildings and interiors being designed today are elegant systems of integrated components.
 Same with Interface Carpet Squares + Skinny Planks.
-Give your platform shoes away and check out the full range at Interface.com or call your local Interface account executive.
+Give your platform shoes away and check out what you can do with flooring.